 The CAG System is a combination of corridors and trails that are popular among residents and visitors alike, with many enjoying the abundant opportunities greenway trails provide to enjoy nature and engage in active recreation.
-Even still, there are opportunities for the system to more equitably serve the City's residents while continuing to preserve open space.
+Even still, there are opportunities for the system to serve Raleigh's residents more equitably while continuing to preserve open space.
 This appendix includes the Existing Conditions Analysis and Policy Evaluation, which contains the following sections:

-- State of the System
+- · State of the System

 - Trail Classifications

 - · Barriers to Access

 - Amenity Inventory

 - Policy Evaluation

 - Unified Development Ordinance Analysis and Peer Review

 - System-Wide Findings